Regularized autoregressive modeling and its application to audio signal reconstruction: Introduction

 In declipping, more information is available about the signal than in inpainting.
 Unfortunately, while the restriction $\x\in\setinp$ in \eqref{eq:Inpainting.problem} still allows solving it via the use of common AR fitting algorithms, the additional knowledge coded in $\x\in\setdec$ is not directly transferable into these algorithms, as will also be discussed in the following part.

-\edt{ As a last example, quantization rounds each signal sample to the nearest from a limited number of quantization levels \cite{Zolzer2011:DAFX}.
-Several ways to define the quantization levels are available \cite{ITU-T_G.711}; in the standard case of the mid-riser uniform quantizer, the quantization levels are equally spaced.
-For a~word length of $w$ bits per sample (bps), the quantization step $\Delta = 2^{-w+1}$ is constant in the whole dynamic range and the quantization process follows the equation
+As the last example, quantization rounds each signal sample to the nearest from a limited number of quantization levels \cite{Zolzer2011:DAFX}.
+Several ways to define the quantization levels are available~\cite{ITU-T_G.711}; in the standard case of the mid-riser uniform quantizer, the quantization levels are equally spaced and symmetric around zero.
+For a~word length of $w$ bits per sample (bps), the quantization step is $\Delta = 2^{-w+1}$ and the quantization process follows the equation